 What do I print stickers on?

-I like to print out all my stickers on this glossy sticker paper because it prints true to color.
-You can also print them on this clear sticker paper (which has gloss and prints true to color).
+I like to print out all my stickers on THIS glossy white sticker paper because it prints true to color.
+You can also print them on THIS clear glossy sticker paper (which has gloss and prints true to color- unlike matte sticker paper).
 Clear stickers are easy to place anywhere on your planner without interfering with the functional layout of a planner (lines etc).

 I don’t recommend using any kind of matte sticker papers because they absorb more ink and make even the most colorful stickers look faded and pixelated.